Weather Tag: Detect weather effects, analyze them and increase your ROI

-Which items do customers ask for when the weather is bad or good?
+Which products do customers ask for in bad or good weather?

 Does my online store have a weather-dependent product range?
 Fashion, food, sports, furniture, cars, gardening – many products react strongly to the weather.
 But at what point are customers interested in fall or winter fashion?
 Which indoor or outdoor products are particularly weather-sensitive?

-Why did the key figures plummet last week?
+Why did the key figures crash so badly last week?

-There are hardly any customers in the online store and the boss immediately wants to know the reason.
-Are there technical problems, were ads not displayed properly, or is the weather to be blamed?
-Quite possibly, since it was consistently over 30 degrees and people preferred to be at the lake rather than shopping online.
+Hardly any customers in the online store and of course the boss immediately wants to know why that is.
+Were there technical problems, were ads not displayed correctly, and is the weather perhaps to blame?
+Possibly, as last week it was consistently over 30 degrees and people preferred to be at the lake rather than shopping online.

-In what ways do hotel bookings perform on dreary weather days?
+What about hotel bookings on bad weather days?

-With the Weather Tag, you can easily verify how weather-dependent the product range and sales are and whether the hypotheses are true that hotel bookings increase on bad weather days and that the store is empty because it’s too warm.
+With the Weather Tag, you can easily verify how weather-dependent the product range and sales are, and whether the hypotheses are true that hotel bookings increase on rainy days and the store is empty because it’s too warm.

 Step 1: Registration on meteonomiqs.com